What Are the Differences between Different Kinds of Stones?

 When it comes to buying a natural stone for your flooring or countertops, you have quite a few options to choose from, including granite, slate, and limestone.

 While all of these materials are certainly beautiful and sturdy, they do all have different qualities.
-And these qualities make each of these stones better for certainly applications than other stones are for the same application.
+And these qualities make each of these stones better for certain applications than other stones are for the same application.

 If, in your endeavor to buy the best stone for the best purpose, you find yourself unsure of the best stone for certain applications, don’t worry.
-You can figure out the best stone no sweat thanks to our handy list of three common, different kinds of stones and some of their best applications in your home!
+You can figure out the best stone with no sweat thanks to our handy list of three common, different kinds of stones and some of their best applications in your home!